annotation/text-fabric/tf/docs/about/faq.md

 ## GitHub

-Text-Fabric uses the GitHub API to get its apps and data on the fly.
+TF uses the GitHub API to get its apps and data on the fly.

 ### GitHub Rate Limit Exceeded!

 Several solutions:

-1. (*recommended*) ask the provider of the dataset to use `tf.advanced.zipdata.zipAll()` to create a zipfile of the complete dataset and attach it to the latest release on GitHub.
+1.  (*recommended*) ask the provider of the dataset to use `tf.advanced.zipdata.zipAll()` to create a zip file of the complete dataset and attach it to the latest release on GitHub.
     Then TF uses a method to get your data which does not involve the GitHub API, and your problem is gone.
 1.  use previously downloaded data or get data manually from GitHub, e.g. by *cloning* the GitHub repository that holds the dataset.
-   This requires confidence with git/GitHub operations such as cloning and pulling.
+    This requires confidence with `git` / GitHub operations such as cloning and pulling.
 1.  increase your rate limit by making yourself known to GitHub.
     The work needed to increase the rate is fairly simple, but it assumes a bit more knowledge about how your terminal and operating system works.

 See also `tf.advanced.repo`.